vnmakarov/mir/MIR.md

     * You can not use `MIR_new_insn` for the creation of call and ret insns as these insns have a variable number of operands.
       To create such insns you should use `MIR_new_insn_arr` or special functions `MIR_insn_t MIR_new_call_insn (MIR_context_t ctx, size_t nops, ...)` and `MIR_insn_t MIR_new_ret_insn (MIR_context_t ctx, size_t nops, ...)`
+    * Long double insns are changed by double ones if long double coincides with double for given target or ABI
   * You can get insn name and number of insn operands through API functions `const char *MIR_insn_name (MIR_context_t ctx, MIR_insn_code_t code)` and `size_t MIR_insn_nops (MIR_context_t ctx, MIR_insn_t insn)`
   * You can add a created insn at the beginning or end of function insn list through API functions